Getting Started with Solar

 Our Solar Commitment

-The Zionsville Department of Planning and Economic is committed to exceptional customer service as it relates to solar processes.
+Our Community and Economic Development Department is committed to exceptional customer service as it relates to solar processes.
 To promote the continued advancement of solar in our community the department is committed to:

 - Providing clear guidelines about the solar permitting and inspection process in our solar checklist.